On Minimization and Learning of Deterministic $\omega$-Automata in the Presence of Don't Care Words: Introduction

 We also investigate whether the minimization result for WDBAs with don't care sets can be extended to larger classes of $\omega$-automata.
 Since the correspondence between the states of the minimal automaton and the classes of the right-congruence plays an important role in all these results, we consider the class of deterministic $\omega$-automata with informative right-congruence (abbreviated IRC) \cite{Angluin_2018}.
 These are automata that use only one state per equivalence class, so their transition system is isomorphic to the transition system induced by the canonical right-congruence of the accepted language.
 Minimal WDBA have informative right-congruence, and we study here the question whether efficient minimization of DPA with IRC is possible under a don't care set with trivial right-congruence.

 Finally, we also consider the problem of optimizing the acceptance condition of a DPA under a don't care set.
 It is known that for a given DPA, one can efficiently compute an equivalent parity condition on the same transition structure that uses the minimal number of different priorities \cite{CartonM99}.
 In \cite{LodingP19b} such a priority minimization has turned out to be a useful step before applying heuristics for reducing the state space of DPA resulting from a determinization procedure.
-The number of priorities might be reducible further if we are given a set of don't cares.
+The number of priorities might be further reducible if we are given a set of don't cares.

-Our contributions on these questions can be summarized as follows: \begin{itemize} \item We show that polynomial time priority minimization on the transition structure of a given DPA is possible for a don't care set that is given by a DPA (in this case, it does not need to have trivial right-congruence). \item We show that, given a DPA, it is decidable in polynomial time whether there is an equivalent DPA with IRC, that is, DPAs for languages with IRC can be minimized efficiently. \item We show that the minimization result for WDBA under don't care sets with trivial right-congruence does not extend to DPA with IRC: Given a DPA with IRC and a don't care set with trivial right-congruence, there is, in general, not a unique minimal DPA under this don't care set, and (the decision variant of) this don't care minimization problem is NP-hard. \item The active learning algorithm for WDBAs can be adapted to the setting with a don't care set with trivial right-congruence. \end{itemize}
+Our contributions on these questions can be summarized as follows: \begin{itemize} \item We show that polynomial time priority minimization on the transition structure of a given DPA is possible for a don't care set that is given by a DPA (in this case, it does not need to have trivial right-congruence). \item We show that the minimization result for WDBA under don't care sets with trivial right-congruence does not extend to DPA with IRC: Given a DPA with IRC and a don't care set with trivial right-congruence, there is, in general, not a unique minimal DPA under this don't care set, and (the decision variant of) this don't care minimization problem is NP-hard. \item The active learning algorithm for WDBAs can be adapted to the setting with a don't care set with trivial right-congruence. \end{itemize}

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:prelim} we introduce basic notation and terminology.
 In Section~\ref{sec:priority-optimization} we consider the problem of optimizing parity conditions under a given set of don't care words.
 The state minimization problem for don't care sets with trivial right-congruence is discussed in Section~\ref{sec:state-minimization}, and in Section~\ref{sec:learning} we present the active learning algorithm for WDBAs under a don't care set with trivial right-congruence.
 In Section~\ref{sec:conclusion} we conclude.